Spurs' Leonard will not play Game 3 against Warriors

 Leonard aggravated the injury twice in the third quarter of Game 1 against the Warriors on May 14, including a controversial close-out by Zaza Pachulia that Popovich called "dangerous" and "unsportsmanlike."

+Pachulia, who suffered a bruised right heel in Game 2, will also not play in Game 3.

-Leonard returned to Game 1 after stepping on the foot of teammate David Lee, who was sitting on the bench.
+Leonard returned to Game 1 against Golden State after stepping on the foot of teammate David Lee, who was sitting on the bench.
 But shortly after returning, Leonard landed on Pachulia's foot while attempting a 3-pointer and had to be helped off the court.

-Leonard, who was selected to the All-NBA first team on Friday, has not played since and has not participated in practice other than light shooting.
+The Warriors were expecting Leonard to play despite the injury, with Kevin Durant stating he was "100 percent" certain the All-Star forward would start Game 3.